abacusorg/AbacusSummit/docs/data-products.rst

 This can be converted to M\ :sub:`☉`\ /*h* units with the ``ParticleMassHMsun`` header field.

+The conversion of proper km/s to comoving redshift-space displacement may be achieved by dividing by ``(VelZSpace_to_kms/BoxSize)``.
+The first factor gets to unit-box comoving RSD, and the second brings it to BoxSize-box.

 Known Bugs
 ~~~~~~~~~~
 The ``SO_radius`` field has a value of 1.36 Mpc/*h* instead of its correct